Cinnamon dusted air fried sweet potatoes

-While I realize it's summer, I still have favorite foods that I incorporate in my meals all year long.
-Sweet potatoes are one of them.
+Sweet potatoes are one of my favorite root vegetables.
 Despite their name, sweet potatoes have a slightly lower glycemic index than white potatoes, which means they don't raise your blood sugar as quickly after eating.

 In addition, foods high in beta-carotene are protective against lung cancer and reduce the risk of macular degeneration- a disease of the eye that impacts vision.
 Beta-carotene is more bio-available when cooked VS raw.

-Fruit and vegetable intake (in addition to not smoking, limiting alcohol, maintaining a healthy weight and getting regular exercise) is one of your best defenses in preventing cancer.
-Include more if your diet whenever you can (especially vegetables, which are lower in calories).
+Produce intake (in addition to not smoking, limiting alcohol, maintaining a healthy weight, and getting regular exercise) is one of your best defenses in preventing cancer.
+Include more in your diet whenever you can (especially vegetables, which are lower in calories).

 Sweet (and white) potatoes also provide potassium- an essential mineral that aids in blood pressure reduction.
 Potassium has recently been added to the food label because of its role in blood pressure.
 You can also find potassium in green leafy vegetables such as kale, Brussels sprouts, spinach, mustard and collard greens and broccoli.